-The following Auction timeline provides the deadline for key RPM activities 19:
+The following Auction timeline provides the deadline for key RPM activities:

-RPM Activity Deadline Post Planning Parameters for BRA February 1st prior to the Base Residual Auction Post preliminary estimate of the MOPR Floor Offer Price for the relevant Delivery year 150 days prior to commencement of offer period Data Submittal (Avoidable Cost Data, Opportunity Cost, & Projected Market Revenues) to IMM if submitting non-zero sell offer price 120 days prior to commencement of offer period IMM to notify Capacity Market Sellers of Market Seller Offer Caps 90 days prior to commencement of offer period Participant notification to PJM and IMM whether it has reached agreement with the IMM on the level of Market Seller Offer Cap 80 days prior to commencement of offer period PJM to notify Capacity Market Seller of its determination on Market Seller Offer Cap 65 days prior to commencement of offer period Submittal of Minimum Offer Price Rule (MOPR) exemption request (Unit-Specific) 120 days prior to commencement of offer period IMM to notify Capacity Market Seller of determination on MOPR exemption request 90 prior to commencement of offer period PJM to notify Capacity Market Seller of determination on MOPR exemption request 65 days prior to the commencement of offer period Submittal of minimum level of Sell Offer commitment consistent with Unit-Specific MOPR request 5 days after receipt of PJM determination on Unit-Specific MOPR request Submittal of preliminary request to remove a resource from Capacity Resource status and preliminary must-offer exemption request for BRA for the reason specified under OATT Attachment M-Appendix § II.C.4.A Sept 1 st immediately preceding BRA for applicable Delivery Year Submittal of final request to remove a resource from Capacity Resource status and final must-offer exemption request for BRA for the reason specified under OATT Attachment M-Appendix § II.C.4.A Dec 1st immediately preceding BRA for applicable Delivery Year
+RPM Activity Deadline Submittal of binding notice of intent to offer Planned Generation Capacity Resource into Base Residual Auction (effective with 2025/ 2026 Delivery Year) December 1st immediately preceding Base Residual Auction (except for 2025/2026, 2026/2027 and 2028/ 2029 Delivery Year); December 12th 2023 (for 2025/2026 Delivery Year); 180 days prior to commencement of offer period (2026/2027 and 2028/ 2029 Delivery Year) Post Planning Parameters for BRA Posting deadline provided in RPM Auction Schedule on PJM website Post preliminary estimate of the MOPR Floor Offer Price for the relevant Delivery year 150 days prior to commencement of offer period Data Submittal (Avoidable Cost Data, Opportunity Cost, & Projected Market Revenues) to IMM if submitting non-zero sell offer price 120 days prior to commencement of offer period IMM to notify Capacity Market Sellers of Market Seller Offer Caps 90 days prior to commencement of offer period Participant notification to PJM and IMM whether it has reached agreement with the IMM on the level of Market Seller Offer Cap 80 days prior to commencement of offer period PJM to notify Capacity Market Seller of its determination on Market Seller Offer Cap 65 days prior to commencement of offer period Submittal of Minimum Offer Price Rule (MOPR) exemption request (Unit-Specific) 120 days prior to commencement of offer period

-19 For delivery years where FERC has approved a compressed auction schedule, the actual deadline may be different from the deadline listed in this activity table.
+&lt;sup>19 For delivery years where FERC has approved a compressed auction schedule, the actual deadline may be different from the deadline listed in this activity table.
 Participants should adhere to the activity deadlines on the RPM Auction Schedule posted on the pjm website.